When markets get choppy, it pays to have a plan, and to stick to it.

 Sudden price declines can be nerve-wracking, but they may provide opportunities for some.

 ETFs for volatility

 Minimum volatility funds are one option if you are concerned about the market.

-Straddling the market
+Straddling the market for opportunities

 |How to build a diversified income plan

-How to create retirement income to help weather inflation, market volatility, and unexpected expenses
+How to create retirement income to help weather inflation, market volatility, and unexpected expenses.

 Call an investment professional800-343-3548